 - Which digital solutions are working well and what does it take to adopt digitalization?

 - How do digital solutions contribute to business continuity during this COVID-19?

 Mrs. Naoko Koyama-Blanc, Partner and Regional Director for Africa at Dalberg Advisors is the main speaker.
 Dalberg Advisors is a consultancy firm specialized in advising on digitalization solutions for the agricultural sector in developing countries and led the CTA study: The Digitalization of African Agriculture Report, 2018 – 2019.

 eProd Solutions offers an ERP for managing agricultural value chains.
 Two eProd users will share their experiences with digital solutions during the COVID-19 pandemic impacting their business operations.

-- Fahad Awadh – CEO, YYTZ Agro processing – Tanzania.
-The company has had to adapt, by prioritizing the integration of e-commerce and end-to-end traceability system that will allow them to sell to consumers directly, while building on the recently implemented digital farmer management system.
+- Fahad Awadh – CEO, YYTZ Agro-processing – Tanzania.
+The company has had to adapt, by prioritizing the integration of e-commerce and an end-to-end traceability system that will allow them to sell to consumers directly while building on the recently implemented digital farmer management system.
 This is being fast-tracked to ensure that they are able to reach their customers directly during a prolonged lockdown scenario

 Registration webinar: Click here to register now!